- North America

-Yin - Yang principle plays an important role in everyday life and even in Vietnamese cuisine.
+The yin-Yang principle plays an important role in everyday life and even in Vietnamese cuisine.
 Yin and Yang do not exist one without the other, but always one in the other.
-Yin-Yang consists of five elements: water, fire, wood, metal and the Earth.
+Yin-Yang consists of five elements: water, fire, wood, metal, and the Earth.

 Especially, based on the Yin - Yang principle, Vietnamese cuisine has 5 tastes in one and the same dish.
 Spicy, sour, sweet, bitter and salty must be in harmony.
 The secret of Vietnamese recipes is the balance between all these components.
 Different volumes of ingredients and spices create distinctive recipes and tastes.

 Vietnam cuisine is the unique cultural harmony of three regions.
 Each region has its own taste and its own local specialties.
 This creates the richness and diversity of Vietnamese culinary culture.

 Speaking of the gastronomy of North Vietnam, we always think of the frugal and balanced taste.
 And, fish sauce is often added to evoke a fragrant and delicious flavor.